kstef/PopMovieViewer/README.md

 If you havent allready installed Angular CLI please run `npm install -g @angular/cli`.
 More information on Angular CLI can be found at `https://cli.angular.io/`

-Run cmd `npm istall` from project folder
+Run `npm istall` from project folder

 Run `ng serve`.
 Navigate to `http://localhost:4200/`.